Naetion/Guides/HJAELPCOIN/buy-hjaelpcoin.md

+---
+order: 100
+---

 # Buy HJAELPCOIN

 HJÆLPCOIN is HJAELP's utility token.
-You can use it to buy and sell services inside HJAELP.
+Anyone can use it to buy and sell services inside HJAELP, and service providers (HJAELPers) can use it to submit and vote on proposals for how the platform should work.

 ## Buy HJAELPCOIN Now